juzna/babis/README.md

 I've tried countless apps for tracking expenses.
 Lots of them were excellent, at some things.
-But, in the end, just good old Sheets satisfied all my requirements:
+But, in the end, just *Good Old Sheets*™ satisfied all my requirements:

 * Semi-automatic imports from bank accounts
   * Full auto doesn't work for me cause: